Vanco/SequencePlugin/README.md

 + Exclude classes from diagram by Settings > Tools > Sequence Diagram
 + Smart Interface(experimental)
 + Lambda Expression(experimental)
++ Kotlin Support(Experimental, No code navigation)
 <!-- Plugin description end -->

 ## Experimental features
-**The experimental features are created by myself, which is not part of UML standard.
+**The experimental features created by myself, which is not part of UML standard.
 Use this feature in your own risk.**

 ### Smart Interface
 Find the implementation of the interface smartly.  e.g.